 the critically acclaimed author of multiple works of fiction and memoir is also an Interpreter, translator, community activist, and teacher, as well as award winning performance, visual and spoken word artist, Brought up in New York and a subsequent resident of both Mexico and Canada, she currently lives in Passamaquoddy Territory in Bocabec, New Brunswick.

 Her bi-racial, bilingual and multicultural background combine with her long-erm residence in all three of North America’s largest countries to bring electrifying authenticity to her creations.
-You may also know her simply as Sarah Murphy.
+You may also know her simply as Sarah Murphy, the Name under which she published her first books and other work.

-Sarah Xerar Murphy has recently been announced a finalist in The Brooklyn Film and Arts Festival's 2019 Brooklyn Non-Fiction Prize
+Sarah Xerar Murphy was a finalist for The Brooklyn Film and Arts Festival's 2019 Brooklyn Non-Fiction Prize.